nicolelaine/nicolesiggins.com/content/about.md

 ## Let’s Connect 🌐

 Have questions, or just want to say hi?
 Please reach out!
 You can find me on on [Github](https://github.com/nicolelaine), [email](mailto:hi@nicolesiggins.com), and [LinkedIn](https://www.linkedin.com/in/nicolesiggins/).
-(If you find me on LinkedIn, please write me a message - I won't know to add you if you don't write me! 😊)
+(If you find me on LinkedIn, please write me a message - I won't know to add you if you don't write me!)

 Have fun exploring my site!
 See ya around! 😊